Evangelical United Brethren Church: History

 The ecclesiastical polity of the church was Wesleyan and its theology Arminian.
 It variously practised believer's baptism or infant baptism.
 Bishops were elected for four years.

 The United Brethren took a strong stand against slavery, beginning around 1820.
 After 1837, slave owners were no longer allowed to remain as members of the United Brethren Church.
 The Evangelical United Brethren churches sustained a strong fellowship with Nazarene (believing) Jews.
 In 1853, the Home, Frontier, and Foreign Missionary Society was organized.
 Expansion occurred into the western United States, but the church's stance against slavery limited expansion to the south.

 By 1889, the United Brethren had grown to over 200,000 members with six bishops.
 In that same year they experienced a division.
 Denominational leaders desired to make three changes: to give local conferences proportional representation at the General Conference; to allow laymen to serve as delegates to General Conference; and to allow United Brethren members to hold membership in secret societies such as the Freemasons.
 The denominational leadership made these changes, but the minority felt the changes violated the constitution because they were not made by the majority vote of all United Brethren members.
 One of the bishops, Milton Wright (the father of aviation pioneers Wilbur Wright and Orville Wright), disagreed with the actions of the majority.
 Bishop Wright and other conference delegates left the meeting and resumed the session elsewhere.
 They believed that the other delegates had violated the constitution (and, in effect, withdrawn from the denomination), and deemed themselves to be the true United Brethren Church.
 Therefore, the body initially known as the United Brethren in Christ of the Old Constitution, now called the Church of the United Brethren in Christ.

 The majority branch had 3,732 organizations in 1906 with a total membership of 274,649.
 The denomination merged with the Evangelical Church in 1946 to form a new denomination known as the Evangelical United Brethren Church (EUB).
 This in turn merged in 1968 with The Methodist Church to form the United Methodist Church (UMC).
+The Evangelical United Brethren who dissented from the merger continued as the Evangelical Church.